toddsmart/endless-expert/README.md

 # Endless Expert: Chat with Presence (based on the OpenTok On-Demand Meeting Starter Kit)

+## Setup

+1. Requires account on (OpenTok)[https://dashboard.tokbox.com/].

+2. Copy the config/development/opentok.php.sample file to config/development/opentok.php and
+   replace the key and secret settings with your OpenTok API key and secret, from the TokBox Dashboard.

+3. Generate one relayed session (you may use the Project Tools in the Dashboard) and use the Session ID to replace the presenceSession setting.

 ## Usage

 1. Visit the URL mapped to the application by your web server.